Legend of Heavenly Sphere Shurato: Characters

-Based on the Hindu goddess Lakshmi, Lakshu is a young native of Tenkūkai and a fledgling spirit priestess.
+Based on the Hindu goddess Lakshmi, Laksh is a young native of Tenkūkai and a fledgling spirit priestess.
 She is the first person to find Shurato after he is teleported to Tenkūkai, attempting to wake him up with a kiss.
 She then accompanies Shurato and Hyūga on their journey, and becomes a major asset to the team when her latent Sohma powers manifest.

 Media

 TV anime and OVA

 The TV series premiered on TV Tokyo, where it ran for 38 episodes from April 6, 1989, to January 1990.
 It was dubbed and broadcast in Brazil, France, Spain, Venezuela, Indonesia, Philippines, South Korea, Taiwan and China.
 The 6-episode OVA series began release on August 16, 1991, and ended on March 16, 1992.

-On April 6, 2024, in celebration of the anime's 35th anniversary, Tatsunoko announced a remaster of the series for release on streaming services.
+On April 6, 2024, in celebration of the anime's 35th anniversary, Tatsunoko announced a remaster of the series for release on streaming services like Hulu and Bandai Channel.